Ahmed Awad (footballer)

-Ahmed Y. Awad Mohammad (أحمد عواد محمد; born 1 June 1992) is a Palestinian professional footballer who plays as a midfielder for the Palestine national team.
+Ahmed Y. Awad Mohammad (أحمد عواد محمد; born 1 June 1992) is a Palestinian professional footballer who plays as a midfielder for AFC Malmö and the Palestine national team.
 Awad started playing football in the youth academy of IK Brage, before moving to Dalkurd.
 In 2013, he transferred to IFK Värnamo in Superettan, but returned to Dalkurd a year later.

 International career

 Awad was raised in Sweden to parents of Palestinian descent, and is eligible for both Sweden and Palestine.
 In March 2016, Awad accepted a call-up to the Palestine national football team, and was on the bench in their 2–0 loss against the UAE in a FIFA World Cup qualifier on 24 March 2016.

 Career statistics

 International

 Scores and results list Palestine's goal tally first.